 I ducked.
 “That’s not so bad, is it?”

 “Nah, lots of customers have a regular order,” Gloria said.
 “It’s a comfort thing.
 No shame in that.”
 She scampered between counters, moving like a whirlwind in time with the machines.
 “You girls take a seat.
-I’ll have your orders brought out.”
+I’ll bring your orders to you.”

 Tanya and her parents provided a home away from home, but the Lovin’ Spoonful came a close second.
-It seemed strange that a place of business should foster such spiritual connection, but not once had our place been questioned; even though we were young, even if we were less than normal, we had permission to exist.
+It seemed strange that a place of business should foster such spiritual connection.
+Even though we were young, even if we were less than normal, we had permission to exist.
 That alone meant the world.

-We sat across from each other on long, leather, cubic sofas, separated by a coffee table with abstract patterns.
-The window beside us looked out on a pavilion, and the crisp, white humanities building of the Milestone Academy of Technology.
+We sat across from each other on leather cubic sofas separated by a coffee table.
+The window looked out to the pavilion and the white humanities building of the college.
 Tanya ruminated upon it, and the particular meaning to her.

 “Excited for next year?”

-She blushed, and shook her head.
-“If I even get in, but yeah.”
-Doubt was so unlike her, but I understood.
+She shook her head.
+“If I get in, yeah.”
+Doubt was so unlike her.
 I guess even Tanya wasn’t perfect.

-“You’re going to make a great psychologist,” I said, and meant it.
-I’d heard her once call herself a meathead, having more in common with Adrian than Freud, but I knew better.
+“You’re going to make a great psychologist,” I said.
+She once called herself a meathead, having more in common with Adrian than Freud, but I knew better.
 I reached out and stroked her arm.
 “Besides, it’s not all about book smarts.
 You’re the most caring person I know, and the field needs that.”

 Tanya forced a smile and nodded.
 She could deny it all she liked, but it was true.

 Our orders arrived at the table, delivered by someone we’d yet to encounter.
-Immediately Tanya was awestruck with the lithe figure whose lime green pompadour existed to spite physics.
-There was something about her; alien, and mildly unnerving from my end, but infinitely fascinating on the other side of the table.
+Tanya was awestruck with the lithe figure.
+Their lime green pompadour existed to spite physics.
+There was something about her; alien, unnerving from my end, but fascinating on the other side of the table.